Amazing countries Americans rarely visit but should

 Georgia

-Another gem of the Caucasus, Georgia is one of the most ancient and fascinating countries in the world.
-Framed by the Caucasus Mountains, the largest mountain range in Europe serves as the backbone of the country, offering hiking and walking unlike anywhere else.
-There's also history at every turn, as Georgia is one of the world's first Christian countries, dotted with beautiful churches and monasteries dating back centuries.
+There's also history at every turn, as Georgia was one of the world's first Christian countries and is still dotted with beautiful churches and monasteries dating back centuries.
 Georgia also claims to be the birthplace of wine, with boutique wineries offering some of the best (and most affordable) tastings and tours in the world.

 Malta